FADER

 Hypothetical performance.
 Backtests, win rates, and paper-trading results shown here are model-based and hypothetical — no real money is traded.
 Hypothetical and simulated results have inherent limitations, do not reflect actual trading, and do not guarantee future results.

-Fantasy Trader is Fader's friendly paper-trading contest.
-It's separate from your watchlist: the watchlist is just for tracking trades you want to watch; Fantasy Trader is where you enter trades to compete on the leaderboard.
+Track Record is where your calls on Fader's flags are dated, filled and scored.
+It's separate from your watchlist: the watchlist is just for tracking trades you want to watch; the track record is where you enter trades to compete on the leaderboard.
 Paper money, not advice.

 How to enterOn any flagged row hit ⚔️ compete (or open a ticker → Trade tab).
 Choose your structure and size, then enter.
 The list is scanned once a day and emailed — everyone competes off the same daily triggers.